Bolsover Cruise Club Blog

 Who does ETIAS affect, and when will it come into force?

-ETIAS is due to come into effect during the first half of next year, but a specific date has so far not been given.
+ETIAS is due to come into effect during the first half of 2025, but a specific date has so far not been given.
 The scheme will require visa-exempt travellers from over 60 countries to obtain a travel authorisation before entering any of the following European countries, known as the Schengen Zone.

 Children under the age of 18 and adults over the age of 70 will not be charged a fee, but will still be required to apply for a visa waiver.